Bertrand256/dash-masternode-tool/doc/hw-initr-live-cd-linux.md

 ## Running DMT on an offline Linux system
-For security reasons, some of the scenarios presented above require DMT to be run on an offline computer.
+For security reasons, some scenarios presented above require DMT to be run on an offline computer.
 Ubuntu Linux is perfectly suitable for this purpose, because the standard desktop system image can be run from a DVD or USB media (without installing it to your hard drive), and no sensitive information is left on the computer after performing the hardware wallet recovery/initialization.
 Follow these instructions first to create a Linux bootable DVD/USB: https://help.ubuntu.com/community/LiveCD

 1. Boot your computer from the LiveCD or LiveUSB media.
 It is recommended to use a computer without any hard drives installed (or at least physically disconnecting any drives) and to use wired Ethernet instead of Wi-Fi for your network connection.
   Once your system boots, select the `Try Ubuntu` option: